DCCoder90/home-net/ReadMe.md

 *   **Dynamic Configuration**: Service definitions are externalized to YAML files (`stacks.yaml`, `services.yaml`), allowing for easy modification.
 *   **Automated Proxy & DNS**: Nginx Proxy Manager is used to automatically create proxy hosts and manage SSL certificates for services.
 *   **Centralized Authentication**: Services are integrated with Authentik for single sign-on (SSO) and access control.
+*   **Post-Provisioning Configuration**: Ansible is used for configuration management tasks on running services after they have been provisioned by Terraform.

 ## 🏗️ Architecture Overview